 Designing a license manager that will allow customers to interact directly with our custom offline licensing system rather than having to contact support.

 Working in the interplay between design, technology, and business constraints here has deepened my perspective on modernizing legacy environments.
-I'm eager to grow further in future roles where I can continue bridging the gap between user needs and technical possibilities.
+I'm eager to take this further in future roles where I can continue bridging the gap between user needs and technical possibilities.